Latest posts by Florian (see all)

 Moreover, with every bottle sold, soulbottle gives € 1 to Viva con Agua and Welthungerhilfe, whose projects help people all over the world to get access to clean drinking water.

 B Corporation – a new generation of companies

 Soulbottles is a certified B-Corporation, the most comprehensive enterprise certification currently in existence.
-Essentially, it reviews whether the company is acting for the benefit of all parties involved.
+Essentially, this business certification board evaluates whether the company is acting for the benefit of all parties involved.

-This not only includes the quality of the product and the production process itself but also involves the suppliers, employees, customers, community and the environment.
+This oversight includes the quality of the product and the production process itself, but also the suppliers, employees, customers, community, and the impact on the environment.
 Transparency, the company’s legal structure, and its social commitment are also screened.